Medically reviewed by Dr. Mindy Goldman MD

 If a woman has a uterus, taking estrogen alone still increases her risk for uterine cancer.
 But, what if instead of adding in the progestin to protect her uterus, we regularly monitor her uterus with ultrasounds or biopsies?

 These are all unanswered questions, but interesting things to consider as more long term follow-up is published from WHI.
-But, one thing has become clear: HT with estrogen alone is much safer than we had thought when it comes to breast cancer risk.
-And this should provide reassurance to women who have relied on this form of HT to alleviate their menopause symptoms.
+But, one thing has become clear: HRT with estrogen alone is much safer than we had thought when it comes to breast cancer risk.
+And this should provide reassurance to women who have relied on this form of HRT to alleviate their menopause symptoms.